 What’s more, ESG funds have also shown resilience during periods of heightened market volatility.
 An MSCI study compared three global ESG indexes with the parent gauge, MSCI All Country World Index ACWI, during the first quarter of 2020 (the onset of the COVID-19 sell-off) and found that the ESG measures outperformed the traditional benchmark (MSCI ACWI) over the same period and onwards (See Chart 1).

 Chart 1: Index performance of select MSCI ESG Indexes and MSCI All Country World Index

-In the past few decades, human activities have contributed to climate change, biodiversity loss and the erosion of the world’s wildlife, plants, and marine environments.
+In the past few decades, human activities have contributed to climate change, and the erosion of the world’s wildlife, plants, and marine environments.
 Overall, public pressure is rising for corporates and governments to play more active roles on sustainability.